Every day you live, your life expectancy increases by six hours. Incredible, eh?

 There’s obviously no definitive answer.
 But here’s a few things to think about.

 Inflation is your enemy

-But if you’re a 60-year old man with a 55-year old wife, she could really suffer when she outlives you by two decades.
+But if you’re a 60-year old man with a 55-year old wife, she could really suffer if she outlives you by two decades.

 Higher risk equals higher returns

-But whether you want to pay for health care at 80 or leave more to your grandkids at 90, you’ll likely have more to play with if you take on more risk – i.e. hold more equities for longer – en route.
+But whether you need to pay for care at 80 or leave more to your great grandchildren at 103, you’ll likely have more to play with if you take on more risk – that is hold more equities for longer – for most of the journey.

 Income is more stable than capital values